 Using BIM, One Click and other tools, we regularly undertake Whole Life Carbon (WLC) Assessment of our projects, this includes a review of both embodied carbon and the operational energy of the proposals.
 These tools allow us to accurately predict both the performance and carbon footprint of the proposed works and allow us to determine the best options for materials following interrogation of low embodied carbon solutions.
 We have recently used this technology on the National Centre for Decarbonisation of Heat and found it to be invaluable in achieving the Net Zero Carbon aspirations for the project.

-Health and Well Beings intrinsic to our approach to design and how we operate as a studio.
+Health and wellbeing are intrinsic to our approach to design and how we operate as a studio.
 Incorporating direct or indirect elements of nature into the built environment have been proven to reduce stress, blood pressure levels and heart rates, whilst increasing productivity, creativity and self-reported rates of well-being.
 Our designs promote healthy and supportive environments through the appreciation and understanding of the surrounding context.
-The principles of Biophilic design are championed and can be seen through our approach, demonstrated through characteristics as;
+The principles of Biophilic design are championed and can be seen in our approach, demonstrated through characteristics such as;

 - Internal and external views of nature